Contrastive Conformal Sets: Experiments

 \section{Experiments}

 We evaluate the proposed learned conformal sets on both simulated data and real-world image datasets.
 We assess performance based on three primary metrics: the coverage rate of positive samples, the exclusion rate of negative samples, and the log volume of the covering sets.
-As \textbf{no prior work has addressed this formulation}, we establish baselines using vanilla \gls{CP} procedures utilizing the $\ell_2$ norm and the Mahalanobis distance.
-To ensure a fair comparison and avoid bias in the Mahalanobis baseline, we split the calibration data equally: one half is used to estimate the covariance matrix, while the remaining half is used to compute the conformity scores and empirical quantiles.
-We use the same conformal set to recalibrate the threshold for all methods post training.
+As \textbf{no prior work has addressed this formulation}, we establish baselines using vanilla \gls{CP} procedures utilizing the $\ell_2$ norm and the Mahalanobis distance in \cref{eq:vanilla-cp-score,eq:mahalanobis-cp-score}.
+To ensure a fair comparison and avoid bias in the Mahalanobis baseline, we split the calibration data equally into disjoint sets: one half is used to estimate the covariance matrix, while the remaining half is used to compute the conformity scores and empirical quantiles.
+We use the same calibration set to recalibrate the threshold for all methods post training.

 \paragraph{Simulated Data.} We first perform experiments on 3-dimensional simulated data drawn from various distributions.
 We compare our approach under three optimization objectives: minimizing only the log volume, maximizing only the approximate negative exclusion term, and optimizing the regularized objective introduced in \cref{eq:optimization-problem-max-neg-min-vol}.
-All simulated experiments are averaged over 40 random seeds.
+All simulated experiments are averaged over 20 random seeds.

-\paragraph{Image Classification.} For real-world evaluation, we utilize the CIFAR-100 dataset \citep{cifar100}.
-We employ a RepVGG-A2 architecture \citep{ding2021repvgg}, pre-trained in a supervized manner with standard normalization techniques.
+\paragraph{Image Classification.} For real-world evaluation, we utilize the CIFAR100 dataset \citep{cifar100}.
+We employ a RepVGG-A2 architecture \citep{ding2021repvgg}, pre-trained in a supervised manner with standard normalization techniques.
 We use the pre-trained weights obtained by \citet{repvgg-a2-cifar100} and made available \href{https://github.com/chenyaofo/pytorch-cifar-models}{here}.
-We restrict our training to a random half of the CIFAR-100 training split.
-Image classification experiments are evaluated over 5 random seeds.
+We restrict our training to a random fraction of the CIFAR100 training split (see \cref{app:reproducibility}).
+All experiments are averaged over 6 random seeds.